cloudify-cosmo/Cloudify-UI-Widget-boilerplate/README.md

 create a database called `stage` create a user called `cloudify` with password `cloudify` and grant it access to the `stage` db start that db
-If its not on localhost or you have different configuration (different user name, different db) you will have to chagne the configuration db.url option.
+If its not on localhost or you have different configuration (different user name, different db) you will have to change the configuration db.url option.

 Should you decide to run with a local DB, you will have to run the migration process to create stage tables in the new database: